coder-j-0090/Self_Study/Project/README.md

   1. Unbeatable Tic-Tac-Toe AI with MiniMax Algorithm
   2. Object Detection System(Both pics and vids, use CV to find object with basic(laptop) camera

-### Data Science: Oasis Infobyyte Internship Projects
+### Data Science: Oasis Infobyte Internship Projects
   1. Classify the Iris dataset and find out what the flower is based on sepal and petal length with using KNN, GNB, and Voting Classifier, which have 96% accuracy
   2. Predict Unemployment rates in India with Prophet(Time-Series Forecasting)
   3. Figure out which factors of the car affect car price and predict the sales price of the car with XGB Regressor